News of our recent expedition: Africa, Kilimanjaro Trek, Mount Kenya Rock-Climb and Trek, Wild Game Safari News February

 Expedition leader back to top

-This is Arnold writing from a sunny Nairobi,
+Writing from a sunny Nairobi,

 Yesterday I arrived in Africa, it has been a while since I have been here.
 It is good to be back!
 I treated myself to a "Tusker" beer with traditional Barbequed goat meat, delicious!